Lucid Dreams and OBE's

 More OBE Experiences

-During my most memorable lucid dreams and OBE's, I have spoken to spirit guides and visited with deceased relatives.
-I've also met people who seemed absolutely real (not like normal dream characters).
-They later appeared in waking life (they were real people!), and we became friends.
+As of this writing, I've had hundreds of lucid dreams and OBE's.
+I have spoken to spirit guides and visited with deceased relatives.
+I've met real people in lucid dreams who later appeared in waking life, and we became friends.

 I'm convinced that we communicate with other people through the collective unconscious while we are sleeping, whether we remember it or not.
-I've worked to increase my awareness so I can remember what I learn in the dream state in order to make changes in my waking life.
+I've worked to increase my awareness so I can remember what I learn in the dream state.

-With increased awareness, even normal dreams become more detailed and beautiful.
-My dreams are often vividly realistic, involving all of my senses.
-I usually dream in full cinematic color with original background music - just like a movie.
-I'm amazed that my unconscious mind can create something so complex.
-I look forward to my nightly adventures.
+With increased awareness, even non-lucid dreams become more detailed and beautiful.
+My dreams are often vividly realistic, involving all of the senses.
+I dream in full color with original background music - just like a movie.
+I'm amazed that my unconscious mind (or the collective unconscious) can create such beauty and complexity.

 Lucid Dreaming Practices

-One way to prepare for a lucid dream is to meditate before bed or at naptime.
-Chakra balancing is also helpful.
+One way to prepare for a lucid dream is to meditate before going to sleep.
+Chakra balancing is also helpful, but it may be too invigorating to do before bedtime.
 If I wake up during the night, I meditate again.
 I no longer dread episodes of insomnia because they are opportunities to practice OBE techniques.
-See the books at the end of this article for details.
+See the books at the end of this article for more techniques.

 Some researchers call these types of dreams "simulations."
-I felt like I was being trained, and there was a presence overseeing my training.
+I felt like I was being trained by an invisible presence who was there to oversee my development.
 This made me a little nervous, but more determined to succeed.

 In one lucid dream, I communicated directly with the invisible dream guide and asked him questions about the structure of the dream.
 He told me that this particular dream was a simulation designed to raise my vibration and help me develop more awareness about the effects of my choices.